 The 2020 model is the sixth generation model of the Subaru Outback and savvy buyers know that should never buy the first year of any model car, unless they are going to lease the vehicle.
 At the end of the lease they can hand the car back with all its problems to the dealer and wash their hands of any problems that seem to manifest themselves in the first versions.
 If there are no problems with the car, lessees can then choose to just buy it for the pre-agreed amount on the lease, which means that they were able to avoid all the risk.
 Its a three year long test drive!

-17 – Takata Airbags Deploy Unexpectedly and Metal Parts Can Injure Occupants
+17 – Takata Airbags Can Deploy Unexpectedly and Flying Metal Parts Can Injure Occupants

-18 – North American Subaru Outback Is Not Made In Japan
+18 – The North American Subaru Outback Is Not Made In Japan

-The Subaru Outback is built at Subaru’s Lafayette, Ind. manufacturing facility and that plant has a great deal higher fault rate than other manufacturing plants around the world.
-The best Subaru Outbacks are built in Japan by Fuji Industries and have the very lowest initial and long term fault rate of all the Subaru vehicles manufactured across the globe.
-As you work your way around the world, the US factory has the highest fault rate of any Subaru factory.
+The North American Subaru Outback is built at Subaru’s Lafayette, Ind. manufacturing facility and that plant has a great deal higher fault rate than other manufacturing plants around the world.
+The best Subaru Outbacks are built in Japan by Fuji Industries and these cars have the very lowest initial and long term fault rate of all the Subaru vehicles manufactured across the globe.
+As you work your way around the world, the US factory has the highest fault rate of any Subaru factory and should be avoided whenever possible.